Torianna/BookStore-frontend/README.md

 # BookStore-frontend

-This is drontend for app which is able to store book entries and list them using REST API.
+This is frontend for app which is able to store book entries and list them using REST API.

 ##### PREREQUISITES: